willierushrush/willierushrush.github.io/_posts/2021-05-01-rotation-number.md

   - Dynamical systems
 ---

 Circle rotations provide easy and simple examples of low-dimensional dynamical systems.
 A natural generalisation to rotations is circle homeomorphisms.
-In this post, we will delve into an important invariant of circle homeomorphisms, namely the rotation number, and Poincaré's classification of circle homeomorphisms.
+In this post, we will delve into an important invariant of circle homeomorphisms, namely the rotation number, and discuss the dynamics of circle homeomorphisms of rational rotation number.

 A circle homeomorphism is a homeomorphism $f$ of the circle $S^1$ onto itself.
 Two models of the circle can be used, namely $\\\{ z \in \mathbb{C} : \vert z \vert = 1 \\\}$ and $\mathbb{R}\backslash \mathbb{Z}$.
 We will use the latter since it naturally provides us with the quotient map $\pi: \mathbb{R} \to S^1, x \mapsto x + \mathbb{Z}$.
 We will assume that every circle homeomorphism we are dealing with here preserves the orientation; if otherwise, the second iterate will always be orientation preserving anyway.